Optimal phase change for a generalized Grover's algorithm: Conclusion Further Research

 \begin{remark} Note that the threshold $P_r(N) = \frac{1}{2}\bigl(1+\frac{N-6}{\sqrt{N^2-8N+32}}\bigr)$ converges to 1 as $N\to \infty$.
 One can see that that $P_r(N)$ converges to 1 in the order of $1/N$.
 This shows that the classical Grover's algorithm stays optimal till $P(\ket{\tau})$ gets close to 1 as $N$ grows large. \end{remark}

-\section{{\bf Conclusion \& Further Research}}
+\section{Conclusion \& Further Research}

-We have found that in the setting of generalized Grover's algorithm \cite{Lo1} allowing a general phase change at each step of iteration, with a sufficiently large database, and an initialization set as the Hadamard gate, the optimal phase change stays $\pi$ for the vast majority of the iterations.
-The optimal phase change differs from $\pi$, as $P(\ket{\tau})$ gets quite close to 1.
-We also identify this threshold when the optimal phase change strays away from $\pi$ as a function of $N$, the size of the data space \eqref{eq:PhiMax} However, if the initial amplitude vector is complex, and we know how to describe it, then the optimal phase change depends non-trivially on the complexity of the target state's amplitude and it can be found by solving the equation \eqref{eq:Optimizaiton} at each iteration.
+We have found that in the setting of generalized Grover's algorithm allowing a general phase change at each step of iteration, with a sufficiently large database, and an initialization set as the Hadamard gate, the optimal phase change stays $\pi$ for the vast majority of the iterations.
+The optimal phase change differs from $\pi$ as $P(\ket{\tau})$ gets quite close to 1.
+We also identify this threshold when the optimal phase change strays away from $\pi$ as a function of $N$, the size of the data space \eqref{eq:PhiMax}.
+However, if the initial amplitude vector is complex, and we know how to describe it, then the optimal phase change depends non-trivially on the complexity of the target state's amplitude and it can be found by solving the equation \eqref{eq:Optimizaiton} at each iteration.

 Moving forward there are a few areas of research we plan to investigate further.
 The first is identifying scenarios in which initializing with a non-Hadamard gate could become more beneficial for possible speed-up, and if those lead to amplitude vectors that are complex.
-If this occurs, then a generalized Grover's algorithm with a phase change that differs from $\pi$ and that non-trivially depends on the complexity of the amplitude vector would outperform $\phi$ = $\pi$ (The phase change used in the classical Grover's iterate) as seen in \cref{fig:2}.
+If this occurs, then a generalized Grover's algorithm with a phase change that differs from $\pi$ and that non-trivially depends on the complexity of the amplitude vector would outperform $\phi$ = $\pi$ (The phase change used in the classical Grover's iterate) as seen in Figure \ref{fig:2}.
 A non-Hadamard initial gate would imply that there is some underlying knowledge of the data set that we can take advantage of so as to choose a specific class of probability distributions in the beginning, rather than a uniform one (as in Hadamard's gate).

 The second is identifying if there is an improvement to be made if the algorithm is fully generalized in the sense that $\phi\neq\psi$ in $I^{\phi}_{\ket{\tau}}$ and $I^{\psi}_{\ket{0}}$.
-This was found to not lead to a viable quantum search if $\phi\neq\psi$ \cite{LLZN}, however we are interested to see if the introduction of complexity in the initial amplitude vector based on extra information on the underlying data space leads to a different result, and perhaps a speed up.
+As mentioned previously, there has been much research in this area, but we wish to approach it from a similar perspective as this paper.
+We wish to see if there is any speedup or optimization to be made if considering the optimal phases at every step of the algorithm, as well as considering a fully generalized initial amplitude vector.

 The third is better understanding of quantum random walks.
 Justified by numerous applications, classical random walks are an area of interest to us, and naturally we wish to understand their quantum counterparts, both as tools to search spatial data, and as stochastic objects in and of themselves.
 We look forward to pursue the above research directions to understand both unstructured and structured search algorithms arising in quantum computation.